-(B) Building Security

-1. Any door or fire exit that is locked or electronically controlled shall remain closed and locked at all times unless an MSP faculty member or staff person is present to monitor the use of the door.
+- (B) Building Security - 1.
+Any door or fire exit that is locked or electronically controlled shall remain closed and locked at all times unless an MSP employee is present to monitor the use of the door.

 Access cards are given to all Staff, Faculty and Students.
 If an access card is lost or stolen it shall be immediately reported to the Director of IT and Campus Security for deactivation.

-- Students, faculty or staff shall immediately report any suspicious person entering the building, or on its grounds, to the Director of IT and Campus Security, the on duty guard or the Vice President of Services and Operations. - (C) Informing Students - All students are notified in October of each year via an annual report, available on the MSP website at www.msp.edu. - (D) MSP has no off-campus student organizations. - (E) Alcoholic beverages are not for sale at MSP.
+- 2. Students, faculty or staff shall immediately report any suspicious person entering the building, or on its grounds, to the Director of IT and Campus Security, the on-duty guard or the Vice President of Services and Operations. - (C) Informing Students

+All students are notified of previous crime statistics on MSP's campus and nearby vicinities in October of each year via an annual report, available on the MSP website at www.msp.edu.

+- (D) MSP has no off-campus student organizations. - (E) Alcoholic beverages are not for sale at MSP.
 Guidelines for the reporting, adjudication, and/or administrative action regarding substance abuse are outlined in the policy and procedures of Drug and Alcohol Prevention.